Siyy/3DTools/3DTools/3DTools/README.txt

 At a very high level, the interaction with 2D on 3D is achieved by really interacting with a hidden version of that 2D content in 2D.
 The 2D is positioned such that the point in 3D the mouse is over is the exact same point as the mouse is over on the hidden 2D version.
-Then, when the user clicks, etcÖ they are interacting with exactly the same location.
-If you want to see this for yourself, you can set the ìDebugî property on Interactive3DDecorator to true, which makes the hidden layer partially visible.
+Then, when the user clicks, etc‚Ä¶ they are interacting with exactly the same location.
+If you want to see this for yourself, you can set the ‚ÄúDebug‚Äù property on Interactive3DDecorator to true, which makes the hidden layer partially visible.

 The Interactive3DDecorator then consists of two elements: the 3D content that is displayed within it and a hidden layer that is used to position and display the 2D content that is being interacted with.
 Depending on what 2D content on 3D is being interacted with, the hidden layer changes to hold that 2D content.
 For example, consider a simple case of a button, with text "Button", placed on a sphere.
-When the mouse moves over the ìBî in the button on the sphere, the hidden layer (the button) is moved such that the mouse is over the same point in the hidden layer as it is in the 3D scene.
+When the mouse moves over the ‚ÄúB‚Äù in the button on the sphere, the hidden layer (the button) is moved such that the mouse is over the same point in the hidden layer as it is in the 3D scene.